alzed/rabbit-scraper/README.md

 <h1 align="center">:rabbit: <br> rabbit-scraper</h1>

 An open scraper API for scraping data from url.
-It gives power of web scarpping to front end developers and it make scrapping meta and data from a url ease.
+It gives power of web scraping to front end developers and it make scraping meta and data from a url ease.

 ## Built using
 - flask